Skip to main content

 Principle 3: An appropriate exercise of fair use depends on a case-by-case application and balancing of four factors as set forth in a statute enacted by Congress.
 A proper determination of fair use — in daily practice and in the courts — requires applying these four factors to the specific circumstances of the use:

-• Nature of the copyrighted work being used
+• Nature of the copyrighted work

-• Amount and substantiality of the work being used
+• Amount and substantiality of the portion used in relation to the copyrighted work as a whole

-• Effect of the use on the market for or value of the original
+• Effect of the use upon the potential market for or value of the copyrighted work.

 These factors must be evaluated to determine whether most of them weigh in favor of or against fair use.

-IV.
-Practical Assistance: Frequently Asked Questions
+V. Frequently Asked Questions

 Q. Can you provide more detail about the four factors that determine fair use?